TIBCOSoftware/snappydata/docs/connectors/cdc_connector.md

 <ent>This feature is available only in the Enterprise version of SnappyData.</ent>

 The Change Data Capture (CDC) mechanism enables you to capture changed data.
-The functionality provides an efficient framework for tracking inserts, updates, and deletes in tables in a SQL Server database.
+The functionality provides an efficient framework for tracking inserts, updates, and deletes in tables in a JDBC source database.
 It is used to source event streams from JDBC sources to SnappyData streaming.</br>

 In this topic, we explain how SnappyData uses the JDBC streaming connector to pull changed data from SQL database and ingest it into SnappyData tables.

 !!!Note:

-	- Writing data into two different tables from a single table is currently not supported as the schema for incoming data frame cannot be changed.
-Currently, one to one correspondence between the source table and destination table is supported.
+	- Writing data from different tables to a single table is currently not supported as the schema for incoming data frame cannot be changed.

 	- To capture changed data for multiple source tables, ensure that you create an instance for each source table.